mslinn/dl/README-GO.md

-# dl - Media Downloader (Go Version)
+# `dl` - Media Downloader

-Download videos and audio from various websites using yt-dlp, with automatic copying to remote destinations.
+A command-line tool to download videos and audio from various websites using yt-dlp, with automatic copying to remote destinations via SCP or Samba/CIFS.

-This is a complete rewrite of the Python version in Go, featuring a more modular architecture and enhanced functionality.

 ## Features

 - Download audio (MP3) or video (MP4) from supported websites
+- Automatic installation of yt-dlp if not found
 - Automatic sanitization of filenames
+- **Concurrent copying** to multiple remote destinations for faster performance
-- Support for multiple remote destinations (SCP and Samba/CIFS)
+- Support for SCP and Samba/CIFS protocols
 - Configurable local and remote paths via YAML configuration
-- Verbose mode for debugging (`-v` or `--verbose`)
+- Verbose mode for debugging with full Python stack traces (`-v` or `--verbose`)
 - Cross-platform support (Linux, macOS, Windows/WSL)

 ## Requirements

 - Go 1.21 or higher
-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) installed and in PATH
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) - automatically installed if not found
 - For audio extraction: ffmpeg
 - For remote copying:
   - SSH access for SCP method